samyeyo/LuaRT-Studio/README.md

 ## Installation

 The IDE can be **installed into and run from any directory**.
-There are three options to install it:
+There are two options to install it:

 * Download [snapshot of the repository for each of the releases](https://github.com/samyeyo/LuaRT-Studio/).
 * Clone the repository to access the current development version.